g1sbi/dice-rush/README.md

 - Use `EXPO_PUBLIC_` prefix (required for Expo)
 - Never commit `.env` to git
 - Restart Expo server after creating/modifying `.env`
+- Both games will use the same Supabase credentials by default
+- Each game manages its own database tables independently

 ### 3. Start the App